Decoding Long-duration Gravitational Waves from Binary Neutron Stars with Machine Learning: Parameter Estimation and Equations of State: Results and validation

-Several potential improvements could enhance our models further.
-For example, instead of randomly drawing parameters to build training sets of PE models, we could find a more efficient training set that has a smaller size and reduces the training cost.
-Additionally, importance sampling could be used to improve the accuracy of PE.
-For EOS inference, combining multiple events would significantly tighten the EOS constraints, {as the true underlying EOS would pass posterior parameter regions of all BNS events}.
-Intuitively, this is a more effective way to improve EOS constraints than improving the SNR, because a single tight posterior region still allows a certain level of flexibility in EOS. {We also note that the EOS could be constrained better with a higher frequency cutoff in PE. }
+{We note that combining multiple events would significantly tighten the EOS constraints, as the true underlying EOS would pass posterior parameter regions of all BNS events.
+Intuitively, this is a more effective way to improve EOS constraints than improving the SNR, because a single tight posterior region still allows a certain level of flexibility in EOS.
+We also note that the EOS could be constrained better with a higher frequency cutoff in PE.
+We leave these improvements to our future work.}